Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Our Approach

-\section{Feature Description Generator}
+\subsection{Feature Description Generator}

-Real-world datasets often contain uninformative feature names (e.g.,~\texttt{pupilDiamMax}, \texttt{V9}) that prevent reasoning over feature relevance and relationships across tables. \hippasus uses an LLM to automatically generate concise, semantically-rich descriptions for each feature in the dataset domain-specific context, enabling effective semantic reasoning in both path exploration and feature selection.
-As shown in Figure~\ref{fig:feature-description-generator-prompt}, the LLM is prompted to generate concise descriptions that focus on semantic meaning rather than technical data types.
-To this end, the LLM leverages any available dataset description (e.g., accompanying documentation in the form of a readme file) to extract feature descriptions from the raw text.
-In the absence of such input, we can alternatively use data samples and statistics to provide context to the LLM.
-Since FDG operates independently of the target variable $y$ and the prediction task, these descriptions can be generated offline.
+Real-world datasets often contain uninformative feature names that hinder reasoning over feature relevance and relationships across tables.
+FDG employs an LLM (prompt listed in the Appendix) to automatically generate concise, semantically-rich descriptions for each feature in the dataset's domain-specific context, enabling effective semantic reasoning in subsequent steps.
+FDG receives as input the names of the tables $\mathcal{T}$, the names of their features, and any available dataset descriptions (e.g., accompanying documentation in the form of a readme file).
+In the absence of such input, data samples and statistics can alternatively provide context to the LLM.
+The aim is to enrich feature names that are not very informative (e.g., abbreviations) with descriptions that can enable or improve semantic reasoning in subsequent steps in the pipeline.
+Indicatively, in the datasets used in our experiments, \texttt{pupilDiamMax} is enriched with the description ``Maximum pupil diameter during fixation'', \texttt{V9} with ``Minimum luminosity value'', etc.

+In addition, FDG annotates each dataset with a boolean flag regarding availability of \textit{semantic signal}, which is set when schema metadata are deemed sufficient for downstream semantic reasoning.
+This annotation constitutes the first layer of adaptivity in \hippasus: when both feature names and generated descriptions remain cryptic or semantically uninformative, downstream semantic scoring is disabled, and the system relies on statistical signals alone, avoiding noisy or misleading semantic judgments.
+Since FDG does not depend on the target variable $y$ and the prediction task, it is executed offline as a preprocessing step.

-\section{Path Explorer}
+\subsection{Path Explorer}